Minneapolis Child Custody & Parenting Time Modification Attorneys

 It is important to understand the legal standards for modification of child custody and modification of parenting time/visitation.
 The standards for changing parenting time/visitation are generally lower than those for changing custody, although if a parenting time modification significantly reduces the other parent’s parenting time, the standard is raised.

-What Is Required for a Change in Custody?
+What Is Required for a Change in Custody in MN?

 Custody can be changed if specific statutory grounds are met.
 Generally, they are referred to as endangerment (the present custody endangers the child’s physical or emotional health), integration (integrated into the family of the petitioner with the consent of the other party), or agreement of the parties.
 Parenting time/visitation can be changed in the best interests of the minor child, except in the case where the requested modification substantially reduces the time of the other parent.
 Endangerment must be shown in this case.